Azerbaijan–Venezuela relations: High level visits

 During the 18th Summit of the Heads of State and Government of the Non-Aligned Movement member-states on October 25, 2019 the chairmanship in the Non-Aligned Movement passed from Venezuela to Azerbaijan.
 The President of Azerbaijan Ilham Aliyev was elected chairman of the summit till 2022.

 Economic cooperation

 In 2011, the heads of oil companies in Azerbaijan, Venezuela and Belarus signed swap-deals on oil supplies in the amount of 5.0 million tons of oil per year.

 International cooperation

-Cooperation between the two countries in the international arena is carried out within the framework of various organizations: OPEC, the UN Security Council, The Non-Aligned Movement.
+Cooperation between the two countries in the international arena is carried out within the framework of various organizations: OPEC, the UN Security Council, and the Non-Aligned Movement.